 Your mortgage provider will usually offer to sell you buildings insurance, but you can shop around for it.

 Let’s hope it will never happen, but what if a fire ripped through your property?
 Or a flood caused widespread water damage?
 Where would you live if your house was uninhabitable?

-It’s easy to spill wine on your new carpet or bang a nail through a pipe by mistake.
-If your home insurance policy includes accidental damage cover it could pay out for replacements or to repair the damage.
-If this type of cover isn’t included in your policy, you can usually add it on.
+It’s easy to spill wine on a new carpet or bang a nail through a pipe by mistake.
+If your home insurance policy includes accidental damage cover, it could pay out for replacements or to repair the damage.
+You can usually add on accidental damage cover if it isn’t included.

 Most possessions will probably be worth less now than when you bought them – your five-year-old laptop, for example.
 But if something happened to them, you’d want to buy new versions.
 New for old cover allows exactly that.
 You get a new replacement if something old is lost or damaged.
 Not all policies include this type of cover so make sure you check.

 If you have a burst pipe or a door that’s been broken in a burglary, you’ll want it fixed fast.
-Home emergency cover provides you with access to tradesmen appointed by the insurance company, often via a 24-hour helpline.
+Home emergency cover provides you with access to a trades person appointed by the insurance company, often via a 24-hour helpline.
 Home emergency cover is included in some insurance policies and can often be added on.